 Jorge Masvidal is another MMA fighter who has actually competed in a professional boxing ring.
 He has been successful in the ring as well as the UFC’s octagon.
 Masvidal is also known for his street fighting days on Youtube, which included the late Kimbo Slice cheering him on.
 Many people already knew about Masvidal’s superior Boxing technique, that it wasn’t much of a surprise when he dominated Muay Thai fighter Cowboy Cerrone.

 Holly Holm is the lone woman on this list, however, this doesn’t mean she couldn’t hang with the best of the boys either.
 Holm has absolutely phenomenal Boxing and Muay Thai technique.
 She has competed in Boxing professionally and has amassed over 30 wins in the ring.
 Holm is mainly known for the head kick heard around the world, ending the hype that was surrounding Ronda Rousey.
-I believe the best of Holly Holm has yet to come, a rematch with Cyborg should be in her future.
+Although she lost to Valentina Shevchenko, she’s one of the best women’s boxers and picked up the sweet science a lot more naturally than most MMA fighters.

 Another Diaz brother makes waves on this list, Nate has excellent boxing technique just like his brother Nick.
 Nate Diaz is a well-rounded fighter as well, we actually included him on our Best Jiu Jitsu Specialists in the UFC list.
 The reason why the Diaz brothers have great boxing is the relentless pressure they put on their opponents.
 This type of pressure is frightening because opponents are worried about being taken down by a BJJ black belt, this type of worry allows for openings in Nate’s striking.